dcgc/dcgc.io/_posts/2021-10-19-procession-internship.md

 ### Profile and Skills

-> #ORGANIZATION_NAME is looking at the following profile:
+> The #ORGANIZATION_NAME is looking at the following profile:

 What you need to “be” in terms of “hard-skills” and work-personality.